 - If you’re not laid-off during the pandemic, getting paid as regular, it’s your responsibility to understand how important you are to the organization.
 That doesn’t mean you’re permanent though.

-- In such testing times, if you don’t show empathy towards the company and do not contribute to enabling the company to hold their place in business, you’ll be of no use to your company.
+- In such testing times, if you don’t show empathy towards the company and do not contribute to enabling the company to hold its place in business, you’ll be of no use to your company.
 They cannot afford to keep you.
-You will be laid-off soon, and it will not be unjust.
+You will be laid off soon, and it will not be unjust.

 - You must follow all the rules of working in a pandemic like COVID-19 right now – Social distancing, covering your mouth and nose, staying safe at all times.
 Your life is precious.